 No two shows are alike, with a repertoire now numbering over 800 pieces of music you wouldn’t normally hear coming out of a cello.
 The Cello Project’s stage setup ranges from the very simple (4-6 cellos) to the all-out epic (which has included 12 cellos playing with full choirs, winds, horns, and numerous percussion players).

 - To bring the cello to places you wouldn’t normally hear it.
 Everywhere from nightclubs to symphony halls, from sports bars to loading docks, from libraries to halftime at Portland Trailblazers games.

 - To play music on the cello you wouldn’t normally hear played on the instrument.
 Everything from Bach to Kanye to Pantera.

 - To build bridges across all musical communities by bringing a diverse assortment of musical collaborators on stage with them.
-Everyone from the Dandy Warhols to Peter Yarrow to Ben Sollee to Mirah to Garrison Keillor.
+Everyone from the Andy Warhols to Peter Yarrow to Ben Sollee to Mirah to Garrison Keillor.

 “Before this recent Portland Cello Project concert, I’m not sure that I’d truly realized how important live performances can be in helping you appreciate music.”
 Time Magazine Online

 “It doesn’t get much more genre-crossing than this,” – MTV.com

 “This indie orchestra gives classical music a jolt of energy,” – Spin Magazine